Head of School of Keyboard Studies

 He has performed with leading orchestras, notably the London Philharmonic, Royal Liverpool Philharmonic, Royal Scottish National, Monte Carlo Philharmonic, Belgium National Symphony, Staatsphilharmonie Rheinlandpfalz (standing in for Martha Argerich), Cape Town Symphony, Singapore Symphony, St Louis Symphony and the New York Chamber Symphony under such conductors as Sir Charles Groves, Bernhard Klee, Marin Alsop, Paul Daniel, Barry Wordsworth and Alexander Lazarev.

 Graham’s discography includes CDs of works by Scriabin, Gershwin, Macmillan and a live recital CD from Los Angeles.
-He has broadcast on BBC Radio and National Public Radio in the USA.
+He has broadcast extensively on BBC Radio and National Public Radio in the USA.

 Graham studied with Professor Ryszard Bakst at both Chetham’s School of Music and the RNCM.
 He became the first artist to win both the YCA Inc. auditions in New York and the YCAT auditions in London.
 He also won the Dudley National Piano Competition and the Jaen International Piano Competition in Spain.